 The solution has impact on UE and AMF and does not solve the problem for legacy devices.

-Editor's Note: Further evaluation is FFS

 5.8 Solution #8: UPU-based provisioning of decommissioned system list

 5.8.1 Introduction

 This solution addresses key issue #1: "Bidding down attacks from LTE/NR to decommissioned GERAN/UTRAN".
 The solution introduces a new IE in the UPU data to signal to the UE the list of decommissioned systems.